askeksa/dart2wasm_prototype/pkg/compiler/README.md

 ### Code layout

-Here are some details of our current code layout and what's on each file.
+Here are some details of our current code layout and what's in each file.
 This list also includes some action items (labeled AI below), which are mainly cleanup tasks that we have been discussing for a while: